cue-lang/cue/doc/tutorial/kubernetes/README.md

 ```
 $ cd services
 $ cue import ./...
-Import failed: must specify package name with the -p flag
+must specify package name with the -p flag
 ```

 Since we have multiple packages and files, we need to specify the package to